 What Is Leadership?

-The word "leadership" can bring to mind a variety of images.
+The word "leader" can evoke a variety of images.
 For example:

 - A political leader, pursuing a passionate, personal cause.

-- An executive, developing her company's strategy to beat the competition.
+- An executive, developing strategy to achieve organizational goals.

-This article focuses on the Western model of individual leadership, and discusses leadership in the workplace rather than in other areas.
+This article focuses on leaders and leadership in the workplace.